asabhi6776/CoreOptimized/docs/installation.md

 To install CoreOptimized using ATLauncher, follow these steps:

 ### 1. Download and Install ATLauncher:
-   - If you haven't already, download ATLauncher from [https://atlauncher.com/downloads](https://atlauncher.com/downloads) and install it on your system.
+   - If you haven't already, download ATLauncher from [Official Website](https://atlauncher.com/downloads) and install it on your system.

 ### 2. Open ATLauncher:
    - Launch ATLauncher once it's installed.